 Caribbean folk instrument

-Many players and administrators within ‘The Steelband Movement’ are striving to achieve a level of recognition for the instrument that would place it on a par status-wise with instruments that were developed many centuries ago.
-I applaud their efforts and support their goals, but whilst I wouldn’t want pan players (and yes, the term is preferable to ‘steel drummers’ and the awful ‘pannists’ in my humble opinion) to remain as eternally marginalised as bagpipe players, for instance, we have to be realistic and understand that the ‘steel drum’ or ‘steel pan’ is still a folk novelty for many people outside of Trinidad and Tobago its pan-loving diaspora and that it will take some time yet before this is likely to change.
+Many players and administrators within ‘The Steelband Movement’ are striving to achieve a level of recognition for the instrument.
+That level would, consequently, place it on a par status-wise with instruments that were developed many centuries ago.
+Without reservation, we applaud their efforts and support their goals.
+Nevertheless, whilst I wouldn’t want pan players (and yes, the term is preferable to ‘steel drummers’ and the awful ‘pannists’ in my humble opinion) to remain as eternally marginalised as bagpipe players, for instance, we have to be realistic.
+In other words, we need to understand that the ‘steel drum’ or ‘steel pan’ is still a folk novelty for many people outside of Trinidad and Tobago its pan-loving diaspora.
+Hence, it will take some time yet before this is likely to change.

-Excellence in the playing and sound of the steel bands allied with a progressive view in terms of the music chosen to play on steel pans can only help to move things forward in this respect.
+However, excellence in the playing and sound of the steel bands together with a progressive view in terms of the music chosen to play on steel pans can only help to move things forward in this respect.

 Playing steel drums and music professionally